Marina Bay circuit in profile

 The numbers behind the floodlit race underline just how complex an event it is to put on.

 108,423 metres of power cables, 240 steel pylons and around 1,600 light projectors with a total power requirement of 3,180,000 watts are used to light the track for the drivers.
 The effect is that the track is lighter than at midday on a sunny day and four times brighter than a football stadium.

 The lights are designed to reduce glare - even if it is raining - while the clear visors used by the drivers for the race provide an opportunity to see their eyes as they tackle Marina Bay's streets from the onboard cameras, giving a unique glimpse of the concentration required to dart between the Armco at 200mph.

-Ferrari's Sebastian Vettel has mastered the challenge more often than anyone and his victory in 2015 was his fourth in eight attempts at Marina Bay.
+Ferrari's Sebastian Vettel has mastered the challenge more often than anyone and his most recent victory in 2015 was his fourth at Marina Bay.

 The 2017 Singapore GP takes place on September 17.